-When the redundancy concept is developed there will be a number of failures that have a severity equal to the worst-case failure design intent (WCFDI).
+When the redundancy concept is developed there may be several failures that have a severity equal to the worst-case failure design intent (WCFDI).
 When designing the vessel focus should be on minimizing the number of failures equal to the WCFDI.